KPI Tree

 • Stop solving the wrong problem because someone senior had a hunch

 • A VP owns pipeline.
 A manager owns stage conversion.
 A rep owns activity volume.
+Each person sees exactly what moves when they do.

 Your CRM records activity.
 KPI Tree reveals the system.